emedwede/CajeteCMA/README.md

 # A Graph Grammar Simulator for the Cortical Microtubule Array (CMA)

-A serial implementation for a graph grammar simulator featured in the paper titled, "Approximate Simulation of Cortical Microtubule Models using Dynamical Graph Grammars".
-This repo is intended to be a proof of concept for the approximate simulation algorithm and not for production use.
+A serial implementation for a graph grammar simulator featured in the paper titled, ["Approximate Simulation of Cortical Microtubule Models using Dynamical Graph Grammars"](https://dx.doi.org/10.1088/1478-3975/acdbfb) This repo is intended to be a proof of concept for the approximate simulation algorithm and not for production use.
 The backend is powered by an early version of YAGL: Yet another Graph Library.

 # Requirements and Build Instructions